oauthstuff/draft-ietf-oauth-security-topics/draft-ietf-oauth-security-topics/security-model.md

-# The OAuth 2.0 Threat Model
+# The Updated OAuth 2.0 Threat Model

 In [RFC6819], a threat model was laid out that described the capabilities of attackers against which OAuth deployments must defend.
-In the following, this threat model is updated to account for the potentially dynamic relationships between parties, to include new threats, and to make it more clearly defined.
+In the following, this threat model is updated to account for the potentially dynamic relationships involving multiple parties (as described above), to include new threats, and to make it more clearly defined.

 OAuth 2.0 aims to ensure that the authorization of a user (with a user agent) U at an authorization server AS and the subsequent usage of the